Magneto-Acousto-Electric Tomography with Magnetic Field Measurements: Modeling, Inversion and Stability: Mathematical model

 Since the time scales of the ultrasonic and electromagnetic processes differ by orders of magnitude \cite{Ammari2015}, we model the forward problem of MAET in a quasi-static manner instead of using the full Maxwell's equations.
 Specifically, at any given instant during the acoustic wave propagation, the electromagnetic induction in the space can be regarded as nearly instantaneous, and therefore the overall process can be effectively treated using a quasi-static approximation as in \cite{Kunyansky2012}.

 Denoting the imaging object by a domain $\Omega$ in $\R^3$, MAET aims to reconstruct the conductivity $\sigma(x)$, which is a spatial function in $\Omega$.
 In the MAET experiments, the object is placed in a static magnetic field with constant magnetic induction intensity $B_0$.
 When an acoustic wave is transmitted, it propagates through the object and causes the charged particles inside to vibrate with velocity $V(x,t)$.
 The arising Lorentz force leads to the flow of charged particles, i.e., the Lorentz current $\sigma(x) V(x,t)\times B_0$.
 At each time instant $t$, an electric potential $u(x,t)$ is instantaneously induced within the object, with a secondary current $-\sigma(x)\nabla u(x,t)$.
 Due to charge conservation and the instantaneous redistribution of charges within the imaging object, the total current density $J = \sigma V\times B_0 - \sigma\nabla u$ is divergence-free.
-Furthermore, since the object is typically surrounded by an insulating medium such as air, the total current $J$ does not flow out through the boundary.
+Furthermore, since the object is typically placed in water or saline of low conductivity, which can be considered insulating, the total current $J$ does not flow out through the boundary.
 These physical considerations lead to the following Neumann problem for the potential $u$:

 where $\nu$ denotes the unit outer normal direction on the boundary $\partial\Omega$.
 According to the Biot--Savart law of magnetostatics, the total current $J$ generates a magnetic field with flux density